ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/custom-error-responses.md

   only be as part of an <a href="https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#config-access-log-format-strings">
   AccessLog substitution</a>, for example <code>%RESPONSE_CODE%</code> or
   <code>%PROTOCOL%</code>.
 If a <code>%</code> is neither part of a valid
-  substitution nor an escape, $productName$ will ignore the custom error response.
+  substitution nor an escape, Emissary will ignore the custom error response.
 </Alert>

 ## Simple response bodies